e-fever/qmljsify/README.md

 Known Issues
 ============

-1. It don't works on Windows.
+1. It doesn't work on Windows.

 2. setTimeout is not wrapped.

 3. It may not works for some npm package.

-Remarks: NPM library with only a single function is supported noe (e.g left-pad)
+Remarks: NPM library with only a single function is supported now (e.g. left-pad)

 Build Instruction
 =================